EQAR/deqar-docs/docs/data_submission.md

 > The purpose of a flag is to bring a report to the EQAR Secretariat's attention.
 A flag normally does **not** indicate that data should be changed.
 Therefore, provided that the data you entered/uploaded is correct, please do **not** try to change the data of a report in order to prevent it from being flagged, but simply wait for EQAR Secretariat to have checked the report.

-Sanity checks may result in **high-level flags** for the following reasons:
+Sanity checks may result in **high-level flags** for the following reason:

 * Report Status is listed as *part of obligatory EQA system* and the Agency does not have official status (according to EQAR's information) in any legal seat country of any higher education covered by the report.

-    > For reports on both higher education institutions and other providers, agency must have official status in one of the higher education institutions' countries, the status in the other providers' countries is not relevant to this check.
+    > For reports on both higher education institutions and other providers, the agency must have official status in one of the higher education institutions' countries, the status in the other providers' countries is not relevant to this check.

 Sanity checks may result in **low-level flags** for the following reasons: